mmfausnaugh/tica/README.md

 2D bias and flat field calibration models are distributed via an application called [DVC](https://www.dvc.org) (Data Version Control).
 DVC uses metadata files in the TICA git repository to track different versions of the calibration models.
 The calibration models themselves live in the cloud, currently a Gdrive account associated with MIT.

-First, install DVC following directions on their [website](https://dvc.org/doc/install).
+First, install DVC following the directions on [the DVC website](https://dvc.org/doc/install).
 Then issue the following commands to retrieve the calibration models.

 ```
 cd calibration_models